 The GTX 1070 will up your game even more, by offering world-class performance at an amazing value.
 It’ll also open up the way to more viable 144hz and 1440p gaming at high settings- no 1080p game will stand a chance!

 Finally, you’ve entered the point where VR capabilities are now in play.
-Pick up a Vive or a Rift if you want to enjoy the latest, greatest form of interactive gaming, but also be wary: it is quite expensive right now.
+Pick up an HTC VIVE Virtual Reality System or an Oculus Rift with Oculus Touch Virtual Reality Headset Bundle if you want to enjoy the latest, greatest form of interactive gaming, but also be wary: it is quite expensive right now.
 Buying the Vive, for instance, will nearly double the cost of your build!

 OS Options and Recommended Peripherals